ananthamurthy/eyeBlinkBehaviour/README.md

 # eyeBlinkBehaviour

 All codes related to Arduino programming and data saving for the Eye-Blink Conditioning Tasks

+To build and upload to arduino

+    $ make
+    $ make upload